acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > *Geral* salutes the *Commandant*.
 >
-> "*Sergeant Calmul Rhoqiroth*, you are mustered to the rank of Master Gunnery Sergeant of the Crusaders," says the *Commandant*.
-"You are to assume responsibility for the armaments and defenses of **Cragmaw Castle** and environs."
+> "*Sergeant Calmul Rhoqiroth*, you are mustered to the rank of Master Gunnery Sergeant of the Crusaders.
+You are to assume responsibility for the armaments and defenses of **Cragmaw Castle** and environs."
 >
 > *Calmul* swishes his tail and puffs his crest.
 The *Commandant* salutes him.
 >